Devashri21/Advanced-C-Lab-Manual/module9.md

-EXP NO:15 C FUNCTION TO DELETE ELEMENTS IN QUEUE USING ARRAY
+EXP NO:3 E FUNCTION TO DELETE ELEMENTS IN QUEUE USING ARRAY